What is a conversion form?

 Let’s look in detail at each of the nine strategies.

 1. Use the above-the-fold space thoughtfully

-Smart business owners know that placing a conversion form above-the-fold brings about the most impressive results.
+Smart business owners know that placing a conversion form above the fold brings the most impressive results.

-Engaged time usually peaks above-the-fold.
-That means you’ll want to put the most important elements of your landing page – like your conversion form – as high up on your page as possible.
-And be sure that your business name and business logo are featured prominently in that above-the-fold space.
+Engaged time usually peaks above the fold.
+That means you’ll want to put your landing page’s most important elements – like your conversion form – as high up on your page as possible.
+And be sure that your business name and company logo are featured prominently in that above-the-fold space.

 It’s also helpful to place your form as close to your CTA (call-to-action) as possible.
 For example, KISSmetrics places its CTAs and conversion forms above-the-fold on their landing pages for the most impactful conversion rate optimization.

 If you want to learn more about optimizing website conversions, read 13 Proven Ways To Optimize Small Business Website Conversions and How to Create a High Converting Landing Page.

 We won't ask for secrets or specifics.

 If you’re going to make your customers fill out a form, make sure it’s obvious what they will get out of it.